On graded presentations of Hecke algebras and their generalizations: Introduction

 Our main theorem is that in each type, there are completions of these Hecke- and KLR-type algebras that are isomorphic.

 Since a great number of different algebras of representation theoretic interest appear in this picture, it can be quite difficult to keep them all straight.
-For the convenience of the reader, we give a table here, placing all the algebras and categories which appear in this picture in their appropriate type.
+For the convenience of the reader, we give a table in Figure \ref{table-of-algebras}, placing all the algebras and categories which appear in this picture in their appropriate type.
 Note that many of the items listed below (such as Ariki-Koike algebras, or cyclotomic $q$-Schur and quiver Schur algebras) are not the most general family members of that type, but rather special cases.
 We'll ultimately focus on the category of representations of a given algebra, so we have not distinguished between Morita equivalent algebras.

-\centerline{ } For the KLR side, the membership of these algebras is manifest by definition (with the exception of the quiver Schur algebras, which follows from \cite[\ref{w-qSchur}]{WebwKLR}).
-For the Hecke side, we have listed the result in this paper or another which gives the relation.
+On the KLR side, the diagrammatic formulation we give matches the original definition of these algebras (with the exception of quiver Schur algebras, which are shown to be Morita equivalent to certain reduced steadied quotients in \cite[Th.
+3.9]{WebwKLR}).
+For the Hecke side, typically our description is a bit different from the definitions readers will be used to, and we have listed the result in this paper or another which gives the relation.

+\begin{remark} All of the algebras on the Hecke side of this list have degenerate analogues, and we could have written this paper, like \cite{BKKL} with parallel sets of formulas in the degenerate and non-degenerate cases.
+We avoided doing this because of length, because the correspondence between degenerate and non-degenerate formulas is easy to work out (just replace multiplication by $q^{\pm 1}$ by addition of $\pm 1$), and our ultimate goal is to apply our results to the Cherednik category $\cO$ in \cite{WebRou}, which only uses the non-degenerate case. \end{remark}

+\begin{remark} Very closely related (and in many cases, Morita equivalent) algebras were introduced by Maksimau and Stroppel \cite{MS18}; they use the terms ``Hecke family'' and ``KLR family'' exactly as above.
+The main difference between the approaches in these papers is that this paper emphasizes not Schur algebras as those working in the field understand them, but certain Morita equivalent algebras we find more convenient to work with, whereas \cite{MS18} work more directly with the Schur algebra. \end{remark}